Executive Education - Program Overview

 The Bureau of Labor Statistics estimates that there will be a 26 percent increase in logistics jobs by 2020.
 Logistics complexity — in the form of fragmented channels, increased product variations, and consumer demand for customized solutions — is on the rise worldwide.
 Taught by faculty experts in the highly ranked Department of Supply Chain Management at the W. P. Carey School of Business, the online supply chain management certificate will hone your skills and prepare you for the road ahead.

 The curriculum for the supply chain certificate is in-depth and driven by best practices and industry benchmarks.
-Delivered by faculty who teach in the W. P. Carey Master of Science in Global Logistics (MS-GL) program, the certificate consists of two core courses and your choice of elective tracks, each offering two additional courses.
+Delivered by faculty who teach in our W. P. Carey supply chain programs, including our Master of Science in Global Logistics (MS-GL), the certificate consists of two core courses and your choice of elective tracks, each offering two additional courses.
 Customize your certificate with a specialization in operation management, supply management, or logistics management.